olusolaa/connector/README.md

 - Prompt for Slack credentials (or use defaults)
 - Start all required services
 - Provide usage instructions

+**Important Note About Ports**: When Docker starts the services, it may map the default ports to different values to avoid conflicts:
+- gRPC Server: 50051 → may be mapped to another port (e.g., 50052)
+- HTTP Server: 8080 → may be mapped to another port (e.g., 8081)
+- LocalStack: 4566 → may be mapped to another port (e.g., 4567)
+- PostgreSQL: 5432 → may be mapped to another port (e.g., 5433)
+- Redis: 6379 → may be mapped to another port (e.g., 6380)

+Always check the actual port mappings using `docker-compose ps` before running any commands.

 ## Project Structure
 ```